Ceramic Dictionary

 Wad is a small piece of refractory clay for sealing and balancing furniture when packing a kiln.
 It does not fuse into the furniture and can be pulled off when unpacking the kiln after firing.

-Note: Wad is the same as wedge but a wedge is fired and in the Spanish they both have the same name cuña.
+Note: Wad is the same as a wedge but a wedge is fired and is made in other materials, such as wood and plastic.
+In Spanish and Catalan they both have the same name; “cuña” in spanish and “falca” in catalan.

 Wad applies to the sections of clay that have been passed through a wad box.
-The clay gose through a tapered nozzle or a die to form a wad, snake or coil.
-These are used to form plates and pots by coiling, handles and seal parts that have to be connected like corners of a box and saggars.
+The clay goes through a tapered nozzle or a die to form a wad, snake or coil.
+These are used to form plates and pots by coiling, form handles and seal parts that have to be connected like thhe corners of a box and saggars.

 es: CAJA TUBO

 Wad box is another name in English for an extruder.
-See: Extruder
+Read more about: Extruder

-Ware is the is a word used to define work in any state in made in clay.
+Ware is the word used to define work in any state made in clay.

 es: ACLARAR